 Good career move?
 No.

-Class Act or Hack LLCDisclaimer Class Act or Hack LLC supports and provides knowledge for artists of all levels in New York.
-Reviews posted are purely opinion by former students.
+Class Act or Hack LLCDisclaimer The Artistic Pursuit is property of Class Act or Hack LLC supports and provides knowledge for artists of all levels in New York.
+Any reviews posted in directories are purely opinion by former students.
 Opinions stated on this site do not reflect the opinion of the maintainers of this site.
 Terms of Service